Prof. dr. C.J. (Kees) van Deemter

 c.j.vandeemter@uu.nl

 Note: Since I've retired to become an emiritus at the UU in March 2024, I'm no longer available as the main supervisor for any of the projects below.
-I leave these project ideas here for a while, just in case someone else might want to pursue them (in which case I might help with the supervision).
+I leave these project ideas here for a while, just in case someone else might want to pursue them.
+(In this case please be aware that some of these projects may have been carried out already, so please check.)

 ==========